-Swath compressor height (A) is displayed on the Harvest Performance Tracker (HPT) with a scale from 0-10.
+Swath compressor height (A) is displayed on the HarvestTouchTM Display with a scale from 0-10.

-Swath compressor icon (B) is displayed on the HPT when the swath compressor is activated in the attachments menu.
+Swath compressor icon (B) is displayed when the swath compressor is activated in the attachments menu.
 If the sensor is disabled, height number (A) is replaced by a sensor disabled icon.
-For instructions on enabling the sensor, refer to the Swath Compressor for M1 Series Windrowers Setup, Operation, and Parts Manual.
+For instructions on enabling the sensor, refer to the Swath Compressor for M2 Series Windrowers Setup, Operation, and Parts Manual.